-To meet its expanding business needs, Holtec International is building a 50 acre state-of-the art $260 million Holtec Technology Campus on the Delaware River in the economically depressed city of Camden, NJ.
-This project is aimed to help revitalize Camden, a former bastion of technology and manufacturing excellence, after five decades of decline.
-The new Camden Campus will house a technology center, a large manufacturing facility and a reactor test loop and several auxiliary buildings to support the ongoing development of Holtec’s small modular reactor, SMR-160.
+To meet its expanding business needs, Holtec International built the 50 acre state-of-the art $260 million Krishna P. Singh Technology Campus on the Delaware River in the economically depressed city of Camden, NJ.
+This project has helped revitalize Camden, a former bastion of technology and manufacturing excellence, after five decades of decline.
+The Camden Campus houses a technology center, a large manufacturing facility and a reactor test loop and several auxiliary buildings to support the ongoing development of Holtec’s small modular reactor, SMR-160+.
 The company expects to train and employ over a thousand workers from Camden and vicinity, including war veterans, in the first two years of operation to rejuvenate the manufacturing base in the South Jersey region.

 Among the many examples to industry leadership through innovation is Holtec’s HI-STORM UMAX technology which provides underground storage of used nuclear fuel that is unperturbed by flood, high water table, tsunamis, or hurricanes, and is seen by the industry observers as the ultimate foil to the kind of terror that struck on 9/11.

 A great bulk of the company’s business backlog consists of turnkey undertakings wherein Holtec develops the design of a device or a system, secures its certification by appropriate government authorities, effectuates all required manufacturing, and finally, executes on-site installation, testing, and commissioning.

 Since 2010, Holtec has been engaged in the development of a walk-away safe small modular reactor that the Company hopes will re-validate its reputation as the developer of transformative technologies.
 Through SMR-160+, the Company aims for nothing short of remaking nuclear energy by making it a benign and unconditionally safe source of power for people and businesses everywhere.